 See the power of the Rhine Falls in April- including the boat ride into the spray!

 Click below to see the boat ride out to the Rhine Falls viewing platform, watch us climb the STEEP steps and avoid being trampled and see the boat head really close and into the spray of the falls on the return journey.

 When we returned, the only way out was through the tourist shops, where Jade promptly fell in love with a million things and we performed a dance we like to call the parent shuffle – she picks something up, exclaims over it, passes it to us, we put it back.
 She’s normally pretty good, and only spends her pocket money on things she REALLY likes, but it does take hours to get out of a shop.
 I can’t really complain though- I used to be exactly the same (sorry Mum and Dad!)
 I still love browsing when it comes to books or trinkets- even if I rarely buy anything.

 So, would we recommend the Rhine Falls?
 Oh heck yes.
 It’s magical, magnificent and totally worth your time.
 For us, it’s one of the best places to visit in Switzerland.
 I defy anyone to go there and not be impressed.
 It definitely helped that it was warm and sunny, but I believe the falls are open all year round, so you could go see it in the snow!
 I bet the Rhine Falls in winter are magical.

 Afterwards, we considered a trip to Zurich, a city I’ve always wanted to visit, or Stein am Rhein, a beautiful historic village close by, but instead, we wound our way out of Switzerland and back into Germany heading East.
 We stopped by a gorgeous lake called Lake Constance for the night.

 24CHF Rhine Falls boat tour

 14CHF gifts in shop

-And if you know anyone who is visiting the area and might want to know about this amazing experience, feel free to share this post with them or on Social Media.
+And if you know anyone who is visiting the area and might want to know more about this experience, feel free to share this post with them.